Why Copper is a Conductor: Facts and Applications

 Room 1802, 18th Floor, Building 2, Yicheng Huanzhi Center, at the intersection of Renmin Road and Bayi Road, Jingxin Community, Longhua Street, Longhua District, Shenzhen

-The Science Behind Copper’s Conductivity
+The Science Behind Copper’s Exceptional Conductivity

 Copper is renowned for its exceptional ability to conduct electricity, but what makes it so effective?
 The answer lies in its atomic structure and how it facilitates the movement of electrons.